-Results from the exercises and surveys are available in the website Documents Library and as an appendix to the Plan.
+Results from the exercises and surveys are available in the Midtown Area Regional Center website Documents Library and as an appendix to the Plan.
 In some cases, results have been summarized.
 Throughout the process, complete raw results from exercises have been posted on the plan webpage.

 Establishing the Plan Framework and Recommendations

-At the beginning of the planning process, the project team studied the Midtown Regional Center to understand the history and development of the area as well as existing conditions.
-The Planning Team shared their input regarding area assets, opportunities, and challenges to develop a more nuanced undestanding of the Regional Center and the community’s values and priorites.
-City staff also conducted additional stakeholder and public outreach to capture input from a broad range of Midtown area residents.
+At the beginning of the planning process, the project team studied the Midtown Area Regional Center to understand the history and development of the area as well as existing conditions.
+The Planning Team shared their input regarding area assets, opportunities, and challenges to develop a more nuanced understanding of the Regional Center and the community’s values and priorities.
+City staff also conducted additional stakeholder and public outreach to capture input from a broad range of Midtown Area residents.
 Through a series of facilitated work sessions and interactive exercises, the Planning Team provided input and direction that is reflected in the Plan Framework.

-Over several months, project staff and the Planning Team worked collaboratively to build upon the Framework to identify the key priorities, improvements and strategies that will shape the plan and guide growth, development and investment in the Midtown Regional Center.
-Following Planning Team Meeting #8, the Planning Department held a series of meetings with members of the original neighborhood plan advisory teams for neighborhood plans that overlap with the Midtown Regional Center, and current neighborhood association board members.
-The results of these meetings, among a variety of other community input received through stakeholder meetings, small group discussions, and intercepts throughout the planning process, informed the Plan Framework.
-Following is a discussion of the primary Community Meeting and Planning Team excercizes that were used to inform each element of the Plan Framework.
+Over several months, project staff and the Planning Team worked collaboratively to build upon the Framework to identify the key priorities, improvements, and strategies that will shape the plan and guide growth, development, and investment in the Midtown Area Regional Center.
+Following Planning Team Meeting #8, the Planning Department held a series of meetings with stakeholders who worked on previous neighborhood and community plans that overlap with the Midtown Area Regional Center, and current neighborhood association board members.
+The results of these meetings, among a variety of other community input received through stakeholder meetings, small group discussions, and intercept events throughout the planning process, informed the Plan Framework.
+Following is a discussion of the primary Community Meeting and Planning Team exercises that were used to inform each element of the Plan Framework.